iuni-cadre/DataPipelineAndProvenanceForCADRE/uspto20220630/README.md

 - patViews.py : This script will attempt to load and verify table counts to ensure the loading process is accurate and the row counts are as stated on PatentsView

-- vp_load.py : This script will load the tables into the database
+- load_pv.py : This script will load the tables into the database

+- get_schema : This script scrapes the schema from the data dictionary page at PatentsView.
+NOTE: the page is not perfectly up-to-date as of 11/15/2022, be prepared for some errors or cross reference with new release notes/documents

+- schema.sql : the schema scraped and updated, no errors should be received when loading new files as of 11/15/2022

+### Issues Log:
+- Downloads: Following granted tables not showing on data download pages
+  - g_gov_interest_contracts
+  - g_gov_interest_org
+  - g_gov_interest
+  - g_cpc_current (downloading using address below still does not work)

+  Use the same address (as of 11/15/2022: https://s3.amazonaws.com/data.patentsview.org/download/table_name.tsv.zip) like so to download the data

+-